harshgholap05/SupplyChain-Delay-Intelligence/README.md

 **⭐ If this project helped you, please give it a star!**

-*Built with ❤️ using SQL Server · Power BI · DAX · Power Query*
+*Built using · Excel · SQL Server · Power BI · DAX · Power Query*

 </div>